 Besides the membership fee, are there any other costs?

 There may be additional costs like purchasing uniforms, badges, and/or events, depending on what the troop decides.
 Girl Scouts is open to all youth and adults, regardless of their income.
 We make funds available to support Girl Scouts with their membership dues and uniforms.
-We also offer financial aid for adult membership dues and background checks.
+We also offer financial aid for adult membership dues.
 No income verification is required.
+Background checks are free through April 2025.

 Once a troop starts participating in cookie and/or fall product sales, the troop often has enough funds to cover some of those extra costs such as badges and events.